 The athletic field lighting system will generate minimal amounts of spill light.
-Spill light impacts will be below the maximum recommended allowable level of 1.0 foot-candles set by the City of Seattle.
-The minor spill light impacts are located at residential properties directly north of the proposed field and east of 53^{rd} Avenue South.
-The maximum amount of spill light along a small section of these property lines is 0.60 foot-candles.
-The spill light drops off to 0.0 footcandles within 20 feet of the property lines.
+Spill light impacts will be below the maximum recommended allowable level of 0.80 foot-candles set by the City of Seattle.

-The increase in pole height from 30 feet to 60 feet tall will dramatically reduce the amount of spill light generated by the practice field lighting system.
+The increase in pole height from 30 feet to 60 feet tall dramatically reduces the amount of spill light generated by the practice field lighting system.
 The higher pole heights allow the floodlights to be aimed down to the athletic field and away from the adjacent properties.
-This height also provides for greater effectiveness of the internal external shielding on the floodlights to control the emitted light and prevent light escaping beyond the site.
+This height also provides for greater effectiveness of the internal external shielding on the floodlights to control emitted light and prevent light escaping beyond the site.